 Step 3: Pour the wet ingredients into the dry ingredients and add the blueberries.
 Gently blend the wet mixture to look like the photo of the muffin batter above.

-TIP: For best results, the secret to light and fluffy muffins is to mix until the batter is "just barely mixed."
-If you overmix your muffin batter, it takes the air out, and your muffins turn out denser.
+TIP: For best results, the secret to light and fluffy muffins is to mix until the batter is “just barely mixed.”
+Overmixing your muffin batter removes air, and your muffins turn out denser.

-Step 5: Bake for 22-30 minutes at 350º F. Remove from the oven and allow cooling on a cooling wire rack.
-The actual baking tie will vary depending on how large your muffins are.
+Step 5: Bake for 22-30 minutes at 350ยบ F. Remove from the oven and allow to cool on a wire rack.
+The actual baking time will vary depending on the size of your muffins.

 Your muffins can be tested by inserting a toothpick into the middle.
 If the toothpick comes back clean, the muffins are done baking.
 If you see crumbs or batter on the toothpick, they must bake a little longer.